davidkonrad/HL-Editor/FIXES.md

 * You can now overwrite a level when adding it (instead of going through 'Remove map from game' first

-* Added 'Hide native maps', which on 'Remove map from game' hides the native maps (instead of scrolling trough them each time)
+* Added 'Hide native maps', which on 'Remove map from game'/'Open map by levelcode' hides the native maps (instead of scrolling trough them each time)

-* You can now add mountains with a single click!
+* You can now add mountains with a single click.
 Selecting one of the 8 mountain tiles and right click on the map.

 #### Code specific

 * Sunset the use of `fopen_s` (as mentioned by Knippert in `main.cpp`).
 That was obvious, I actually needed to find `msvcp140_1.dll` and put it in the HL-Editor main directory, in order to run the EXE with Wine.
 That should have been fixed.

+* Refactored QMessageboxes (and other dialogs) to standalone functions (avoid redundancy).

-* Refactored QMessageboxes to standalone functions.
-Avoid redundancy and now all messages are on top of the windows.
-They are still not aligned to the mainscreen
+* All dialogs should now be centered according to the program position, and be on top of other windows.

-* Introduce `utils.h` as container for code redundancy cleanup (for now dialogs)
+* Introduce `dialogs.h` as container for dialogs.

 * Introduce `resources.qrc` to include graphics and else in the program file

 * Replaced multiple IO calls to .TMP file with a single TMP_Rec struct.
 Less code and easier to expand.

-* Refactored the 'CONFIG.CFG' setup, now using QSettings and INI file format (less code, easy expandable)
+* Refactored the 'CONFIG.CFG' setup, now using QSettings and INI file format.
+Less code, easy expandable.

 ### Whish list, to be implemented if possible and if I am able to figure it out